Short Strangle Calculator

 Risks

-- Unlimited loss on both sides — a large move in either direction can be catastrophic
+- Unlimited loss on both sides — a gap move in either direction can produce catastrophic losses overnight

 How a Short Strangle Works

 Sell an OTM call and an OTM put with the same expiration.
-You collect premium and want the stock to stay between your strikes.
+You collect a net credit and want the stock to stay between the strikes.
+Max profit (the credit) is realized if both legs expire worthless.
+Losses are unlimited if the stock trends hard in either direction.

 Example